hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

-# Waypoint Project Template Example
+# HCP Waypoint Project Template Example

 This is an example of how to create and use project templating in HCP Waypoint.